mieweb/docs/content/functions/encounters/questionnaire-encounter-section.md

 ## Unlink from Encounter

 If you made a mistake or change your mind and do not want the selected Questionnaire document to be linked to the encounter you are working in (nor the interpretation), you can use the *unlink icon* from the listed questionnaire within the Linked Documents encounter section.
-If you hover over the linked document (or swipe left if on an ipad or touchscreen device), you will see the icons there and one is the ability to *unlink from encounter. *
+If you hover over the linked document (or swipe left if on an ipad or touchscreen device), you will see the icons there and one is the ability to *unlink from encounter*.

 ![](./questionnaire-encounter-section.assets/34ddccad754c4e641b713275ce1ad454.png)